cosmos/sdk-tutorials/academy/golang-intro/5_arrays.md

 <HighlightBox type="warn">

-When iterating over maps, order is not deterministic.
+When iterating over maps, the order is not deterministic.

 </HighlightBox>